 How to make tuna spaghetti canned I Heart Umami

-Ideally, tuna soaked in olive oil is the best as it has more flavor and more moist.
-If you happen to only have canned tuna in water, drain the can before using.
+Tuna soaked in olive oil is the best for this pasta with tuna recipe because it’s more flavorful and moist.
+If you only have canned tuna in water, just drain it before using.

-For this recipe, larger chunks of tuna i.e. the “solid” canned tuna is better than “chunk light” tuna, which tends to be more flaky and shredded.
+Also, go for larger chunks of tuna—the “solid” canned tuna—because it holds its shape better than “chunk light” tuna, which tends to be more flaky and shredded.

 Canned Tuna with lemon capers olive oil I Heart Umami